m-kus/pytezos/docs/source/integration_tests.rst

 Deploying contract to sandboxed node
 --------------------------------------

 Another option is to deploy contract to sandboxed node and interact with it with real transactions.
 PyTezos has :class:`pytezos.sandbox.node.SandboxedNodeTestCase` helper to simplify spinning up sandboxed node in Docker.
-You can use `self.get_client` method to interact with it from within your tests.
+Use `self.client` interact with it from within your tests.

+.. autoclass:: pytezos.sandbox.node.SandboxedNodeTestCase
+   :members:

 .. code-block:: python